All You Need To Know About Diabetic Neuropathy

 Diabetic neuropathy can be broken down into different categories.
 To understand the symptoms that you are experiencing, it is important you learn about the different types of diabetic neuropathy4.

-Peripheral neuropathy is also known as distal polyneuropathy and diabetic nerve pain.
+Peripheral neuropathy is also known as distal polyneuropathy and diabetic Nerve Discomfort.
 It is one of the most common types of neuropathy that is found in diabetic patients and tends to affect the limbs.
 Most of the time, the nerves that go to the feet are severely damaged.
 The reason is that these nerves have to travel a long distance as they are branched off in the spinal cord and then make their way to the lower back (the lumbar region) and then to the feet.
 This often leads to foot related problems, amputations, infections, and even ulcers.
 Some of the symptoms include:

 People often report that these symptoms worsen at night and they feel pain in the feet, arms, legs, and toes.
 Since the muscles in the limbs are affected, there are chances that it might affect the way these people walk.
 A lot of times, patients develop foot deformities or their mid foot collapses.
 They also report that sores and blisters appear on their body and sometimes they suffer from infections.
 It is important to treat the issues on time or else it can lead to amputation.

 Proximal Neuropathy is also referred to as diabetic amyotrophy.
 Since the word ‘myo’ refers to muscle, this is a form of neuropathy that deals with muscle weakness and muscles in hips, legs, as well as the buttocks5.
-Sometimes, people with proximal neuropathy also experience nerve pain, especially the kind that shoots down from spine towards the leg.
+Sometimes, people with proximal neuropathy also experience Nerve Discomfort, especially the kind that shoots down from spine towards the leg.
 This is the kind of pain that is commonly referred to as sciatica, described as a shooting pain, and is also known as polyradiculopathy-diabetic amyotrophy.
 This is the second most common type of neuropathy and generally affects elderly people that have diabetes.
 However, it can be treated with the help of medicines.
 It is seen that proximal neuropathy is very common in people that have type 2 diabetes.
 The recovery process highly depends on the type of nerve damage that a person has experienced.

 Our autonomic nerves help the body run smoothly.
 If you think about it, there are many functions happening in the body without you doing anything about it, like your heart beating, breathing, your digestive track is functioning6.
 The nerves that look after your system are the ones that make up the autonomic nervous system.
 These are the muscles that are responsible for your body’s balance and if these muscles are affected, the body will experience problems in retaining its balance, also known as its homeostasis.